ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/openPMD.rst

   If PIConGPU detects a streaming backend (e.g. by ``--openPMD.ext=sst``), it will automatically set ``--openPMD.infix=NULL``, overriding the user's choice.
   Note however that the ADIOS2 backend can also be selected via ``--openPMD.json`` and via environment variables which PIConGPU does not check.
   It is hence recommended to set ``--openPMD.infix=NULL`` explicitly.

+Option ``--openPMD.source`` controls which data is output.
+Its value is a comma-separated list of combinations of a data set name and a filter name.
+A user can see all possible combinations for the current setup in the command-line help for this option.
+Note that addding species and particle filters to ``.param`` files will automatically extend the number of combinations available.
+By default all particles and fields are output.

 For example, ``--openPMD.period 128 --openPMD.file simData --openPMD.source 'species_all'`` will write only the particle species data to files of the form ``simData_000000.bp``, ``simData_000128.bp`` in the default simulation output directory every 128 steps.
 Note that this plugin will only be available if the openPMD API is found during compile configuration.